Solo: A Star Wars Story (2018) - Review

 solo4-1024x453.jpg

 With a movie title like Solo, set in the Star Wars universe, you kind of have the expectation that this is a movie that centers around one of the most popular characters from that universe.
 I can say that it does this, sort of.
-The problem with Solo is that, while it presents itself as an origin story for Han Solo (that no one ever asked for), it doesn't justify its existence with any meaningful information around the titular character.
+The problem with Solo is that, while it presents itself as an origin story for Han Solo (that no one ever asked for), it doesn't justify its existence with any meaningful information about the titular character.
 We learn how he gets his iconic gun, how he gets involved in the outlaw business, how he gets his last name because he didn't have one already for some reason (it's really dumb), how he first meets Lando and the Millenium Falcon, and how he meets the love of his life, Chewbacca.
 Aside from maybe the way he met Chewbacca—which still isn't that interesting, everything else about the character that actually would be interesting is neglected: How did he become such a skilled pilot?
 How did he become so good at shooting?
 What sort of terrible events led him to become the scruffy-looking ruffian with a cynical view of the world?

 This stuff—also known as "character growth"; something extremely important in an origin story—is discarded, set in stone, or just resolved before we even hit the end of the first act: